Best Fintech API For Finance Software

 • Pay-out per transaction is free of cost.

 Pinwheel is a popular payroll connectivity API company that is utilized by the majority of the fintech companies to securely access income and update direct deposits.
-It is an API that helps neobanks to connect to a client’s payroll information system and enables offering things like income verification, direct-deposit switching, and paycheck-linked lending.
+It is an API that helps neobanks to connect into a client’s payroll information system and enable offering things like income verification, direct-deposit switching, and paycheck-linked lending.

 Pricing: NA